-Black Gum Tree
+Understanding the Varieties of the Black Gum Tree

 Maple trees make for one impressive springtime spectacle.
 But, if you haven’t noticed, maple trees are not always the dominating tree during foliage season — that honor goes to the black gum tree.

-This tree's dark bark and unusual shape starkly contrast the more familiar sugar maple.
+This tree’s dark bark and unusual shape starkly contrast the more familiar sugar maple.
 The leaves of the black gum are darker than their sugar counterparts, and they develop pinkish-purple flowers in mid-spring.
+The black gum tree has male and female flowers on separate trees, and a male tree is necessary to pollinate the female flowers.

-But there's more to these trees than just the leaves.
+But there’s more to these trees than just the leaves.
 Though they are related to sugar maple, they are more closely related to beech trees.
+The tree's spring flowers attract bees and contribute to honey production.

 Tree Varieties